Dinah Lee: 1966-1979: Australia

 Late in 1965, Dinah Lee relocated to Sydney and in March 1966 she undertook a second tour with Small.
 Lee's next single was "He Don't Want Your Love Anymore" but her chart success had begun to decline.
 On 29 June 1966, Australian teen newspaper, Go-Set published "The Dinah Lee Story" and she appeared on their front cover.
 Her public popularity was still high – she was voted No. 2 'Female Vocal' in Go-Sets pop poll in October and was in the top 5 for 1967 and 1968.

 Lee continued to release singles in 1966, she toured with Proby in September–October and followed with a third studio album, The Mod World of Dinah Lee late that year.
 In April 1967, she became the 'face' for Yardley Cosmetics' commercials on Australian TV.
-Her July single for Viking and HMV was "Sorry Mama" but neither company renewed her contract.
+Her July single for Viking and His Master's Voice was "Sorry Mama" but neither company renewed her contract.

 Lee spent most of the late 1960s on the night club circuit with occasional variety TV appearances.
 Lee successfully sued her former manager, Haddleton, for money owed and re-took control of her financial interests.
 According to Australia rock music journalist, Ed Nimmervoll, in the 1960s, "Lee was the most successful female singer of in [sic] both her New Zealand homeland and Australia ... on stage and on record Dinah had all the adventure and exuberance for the time the boys had."
 Lee entertained troops in Vietnam in the late 1960s on Australian Broadcasting Commission-sponsored tours (under her birth name, Diane Jacobs) and was awarded the Vietnam Logistic and Support Medal.

 In the 1970s, she continued to release singles including "Tell Him" in 1972 on Polydor.
 In 1974, she joined O'Keefe on his comeback show, The Good Old Days of Rock'n'Roll, at St. George Leagues Club.
 Her next single, "It Doesn't Matter Anymore" appeared in 1976 on Festival Records.
 "I Can See Clearly Now" was released in 1979 on Laser Records.